 - 1. If you plan to receive your benefit in the form of an annuity, and you delay receipt of that annuity, there will be no make-up payments once you do retire.
 The payments that you would have received if you had not continued to work may not be recaptured. - 2.
 If you plan to receive your benefit as a single cash payment and you decide to delay your retirement, the total dollars you will receive at retirement may be reduced.
 This occurs because the single cash payment amount is calculated to be an amount sufficient to fund your benefit at your retirement age, for your life expectancy.
 If you work for additional years and then retire, there will be fewer years remaining in your life expectancy.
 The amount necessary to provide a benefit to you for the rest of your life is lower because the benefit will be provided over fewer years.
 Depending on the terms of your Plan, in some cases, the additional years of benefit service credit and pay increases may offset the reduction due to a shorter life expectancy.
-Another factor that will affect your payment is the interest rate for the year is determined as of January 1.
+Another factor that will affect your payment is the interest rate.
+The interest rate used to calculate a single cash payment fluctuates.
+The interest rate for the year is determined as of January 1.
 Generally, a lower interest rate produces a higher single cash payment.